osmandapp/docs/content/osmand/plugins/ski-maps.md

 {% default %}

-The **Routes** panel in the [Configure map](/osmand/map/configure-map-menu) menu, opened for a specific profile, shows the **Ski slopes** routes among other availble routes in the app.
+The **Routes** panel in the [Configure map](/osmand/map/configure-map-menu) menu, opened for a specific profile, shows the **Ski slopes** routes among other availble options in the app.
 To view the Ski slopes routes, enable the respective option.

 ![Enabling routes in iOS](/assets/images/plugins/ski-maps/ios_enable_routes.png) ![Routes enabled in Android](/assets/images/plugins/ski-maps/and_yes_routes.png)